Stay up to date with notifications from The Independent

 Your support makes all the difference.

-The death sentence was introduced in the 1970s in Nigeria, but there have been no executions in the country since 2016.
+Nigeria introduced the death penalty in the 1970s but there have been no executions in the country since 2016.

 Akintayo Balogun, a private lawyer based in Abuja, said the Child Rights Act does not allow any child to be subject to criminal proceedings and sentenced to death.

-The court eventually granted 10 million naira ($5,900) bail to each the defendants and imposed stringent conditions they are yet to meet, Marshal Abubakar, counsel to some of the boys, said.
+The court eventually granted 10 million naira (£4,700) bail to each of the defendants and imposed stringent conditions they are yet to meet, Marshal Abubakar, counsel for some of the boys, said.

-Yemi Adamolekun, executive director of Enough is Enough, a civil society organization promoting good governance in Nigeria, said authorities have no business prosecuting children.
+Yemi Adamolekun, executive director of Enough is Enough, a civil society organisation promoting good governance in Nigeria, said authorities have no business prosecuting children.

 Despite being one of the top crude oil producers in Africa, Nigeria remains one of the world’s poorest countries.
-Chronic corruption means the lifestyle of its public officials rarely mirrors that of the general population.
-Medical professionals often strike to protest meager wages.
+Chronic corruption means the lifestyles of its public officials rarely mirror that of the general population.
+Medical professionals often strike to protest against meagre wages.

-The country's politicians and lawmakers, often accused of corruption, are some of the best-paid in Africa.
-Even the president’s wife — her office nowhere in the constitution — is entitled to SUVs and other luxuries funded by taxpayers.
+The country's politicians, who are often accused of corruption, are some of the best-paid in Africa.
+Even the president’s wife – an office not mentioned in the constitution – is entitled to SUVs and other luxuries funded by taxpayers.

 Thank you for registering